thecaliskan/oort/SECURITY.md

 ## Supported Versions

-The following versions of Oort are currently supported for security updates:
+The following versions of OORT are currently supported for security updates:

 | Version | Supported          | Security Support Until |
 | ------- | ------------------ | ---------------------- |